-This report is the first revision of CONCAWE Report 3/07, which itself replaced Report No. 9/05R Air Pollutant Emission Estimation Methods for EPER and PRTR Reporting by Refineries.
+This report is an update of the Concawe publication "Air Pollutant Emission Estimation Methods for EPER and PRTR Reporting by Refineries".
 It provides algorithms to permit emission estimates to be made by refineries to meet the reporting requirements of the European Pollutant Release and Transfer Register (E-PRTR) regarding pollutant emissions to air.
+This version contains some additional algorithms and new and updated emission factors and supersedes previous versions of the report listed below: